 CAS Language Requirement

 All CAS students have to show proficiency at the fourth-semester level or higher in a language other than English.
-The Department of World Languages & Literatures offers full course sequences in nine different languages for fulfillment of this requirement; still other courses may be found in Romance Languages, African Languages, Modern Greek, Ancient Greek, and Latin.
+The Department of World Languages & Literatures offers full course sequences in ten different languages for fulfillment of this requirement; still other courses may be found in Romance Languages, African Languages, Modern Greek, Ancient Greek, and Latin.
 (American Sign Language is a special case; see Q and A below.)

 WLL regularly offers courses through at least the fourth semester in all of these languages: Arabic, Chinese, German, Hebrew, Hindi-Urdu, Japanese, Korean, Persian, Russian, and Turkish.